BIO-102 Biology of Human Disease3

 A general study of the anatomy of the human body with emphasis on the neuromuscular, skeletal, cardiovascular, and respiratory systems as they relate to activity.
 This course is not designed for students majoring in biology, exercise science, nursing, health science, or related pre-health professional programs.
 The course is especially designed for physical education majors.

 BIO-105 Introduction to Physiology of Exercise3

 The study of the physiology of the human body systems, including cardiovascular, muscular, nervous, metabolic, and respiratory, and the affects of exercise on these systems.

 BIO-105L Introduction to Physiology of Exercise Laboratory1

-This is the laboratory course for BIO-105.
-Laboratory experiences will explore scientific inquiry, methods, measurement and statistics related to stress, metabolism and exercise.
+The laboratory course for BIO-105.
+Laboratory experiences will explore scientific inquiry, methods, measurement, and statistics related to stress, metabolism, and exercise.

 BIO-106 Readings in Biology1

 Individually assigned readings, followed by written reports or seminars, covering classical, current, and semi-popular literature on biological topics.